brendonky18/Honors-Thesis.CTFs/README.md

-This *README* is meant as a guide for instructors who wish to use any of these modules as instructions.
+This *README* is meant as a guide for instructors who wish to use any of these modules on how to set up the environment to run these modules.
 Do not provide students with access to this file as it contains all of the solutions for each of the problems.

 # CTF 1
 ## Solution